 Playing in the snow is always more fun in your mind that it actually is.
 They were not prepared and got cold pretty fast.

 We are also still pretty early in the season so that visitor center is not yet open.
-We will have to just work on the book ourselves and mail it in for badges later.
+We will have to just work on the book ourselves and mail it in for our Junior Ranger badges later from National Park Services.

 Cedar Breaks is breathtakingly beautiful.